franck-chester/franck-chester.github.io/README.md

 # franck-chester.github.io
-Blog like repo to publish things of not via github pages
+Blog like repo to publish things of note via github pages